College of Engineering, Adoor

 The College of Engineering, Adoor commonly known as CEA is a Government Cost-Sharing Engineering College in Adoor, Pathanamthitta District, Kerala, India, located 3 km from the town centre at Manakala.
 It is affiliated with the APJ Abdul Kalam Technological University and is run under the aegis of the Institute of Human Resources Development, an institute of the government of Kerala.
-The College was inaugurated in 1995 by the Chief Minister of Kerala A K Antony.
+The college was inaugurated in 1995 by the Chief Minister of Kerala A K Antony.
 College of Engineering Adoor is recognized by the All India Council for Technical Education (AICTE).
 Recently the college has been selected in Technical Education Quality Improvement Programme (TEQIP) Phase II.
-It is the Best Engineering College in Pathanamthitta District and is one of the Major Engineering colleges in the Kerala.
+It is the Best Engineering College in Pathanamthitta District and is one of the topmost major Engineering colleges in the Kerala.
 It is recognised by AICTE and also it is accredited by NBA.
-Recently the college has been included in list of Kerala Institute of Ranking Framework (KIRF) by the Govt of Kerala.
+Recently the college has been included in list of Kerala Institute of Ranking Framework (KIRF) by the Government of Kerala.